emareg/obsidian-publisher/docs/tech/Non-Functional Requirements.md

 NFRs have many different names and can be classified according to different hierarchies/dimensions.
 According to ISO/IEC 25010:
 ![[iec-25010-non-functional-requirements.png]]

 However, some categories seem very related (compatibility & portability), some popular terms are missing (sustainability, transparancy, safety, privacy) and the overview does not provide definitions.
 The following list/tree is an attempt to give some concise structure to NFRs but different projects might prefer different structures.
-Further NFR overviews can be found in the [global Siemens Wiki](https://wiki.siemens.com/pages/viewpage.action?pageId=288019782) and [Wikipedia](https://en.wikipedia.org/wiki/List_of_system_quality_attributes).
+Further NFR overviews can be found on [Wikipedia](https://en.wikipedia.org/wiki/List_of_system_quality_attributes).

 ### **🛴 [Efficiency:](https://en.wikipedia.org/wiki/Efficiency)** Consume few resources to produce/operate.